Cumulativerse/js-app-template/README.md

   - For extension changes, it will automatically build again, just reload extension.
 For content script changes, you need to reload test page too.
 - `npm run extension:build` - Build extension for production.
 It will minify code and disable source map.
 - `npm run extension:test` - Test extension against a website.
 Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
 3000 is reserved for core development.

+## Mobile Development

+For the first time:

+- `npm run build` - Build core app.
+- `npm run mobile:sync` - Sync core app with mobile.
+- `npm run mobile:open:android` and after gradle build, click "Sync project with gradle files" button.

+Then, you can use dev or build commands:

+- `npm run mobile:dev:android`

 ## Structure